Clueless and confused to decide whether to run ads on Facebook or Google?

 The cost involved in advertising on the digital platform is crucial for small and medium businesses as they don’t have big marketing budgets.
 They just want to get as many results as possible with their limited budget.
 According to Wordstream, the average CPC on Google Ads is $2.69, but the cost varies depending on the industry and competition.

-In paid search, the average pay per click cost for an eCommerce site is as low as $1.16 while the businesses in the legal industry are spending almost $6.75 per click on average.
+In paid search, the average pay-per-click cost for an eCommerce site is as low as $1.16 while businesses in the legal industry are spending almost $6.75 per click on average.

 For both digital advertising platforms, the average CPC varies not only by industry but also their placement.
 According to Adespresso, an ad that shows up on Instagram feed is 2X more costly than Facebook placements.